The Claim (2000 film): Filming

 Primary filming took place at the Fortress Mountain Resort in Kananaskis Country, Alberta, Canada.
 Near the end of the film, in a scene where the character of Dillon is standing in the street and throws an oil can onto a burning building, you can see the tower, cables and chairs of a modern ski lift in the background.
 The decision to have the film's dramatic burning of the entire town of Kingdom Come also served as a first step to fulfill the producer's commitment to return the site to its original natural condition.

-Some secondary filming took place in Colorado.
+Some secondary filming took place in Colorado at the Durango and Silverton Narrow Gauge Railroad.
 The town that Lucia creates in the valley below Kingdom Come is not to be confused with the real town of Lisbon, California (now the unincorporated community of Arden-Arcade), located on the route of the Sacramento Northern Railway which started operation in 1918.

 Soundtrack

 The Claim is Michael Nyman's first (and, as of 2008, only) score for a Western, and his second collaboration with Michael Winterbottom.
 In it, in particular, in "The Shootout," Nyman pays homage to Ennio Morricone's Western scores.
 "The Shootout" also incorporates material from A Zed & Two Noughts and Prospero's Books in a layered manner with elements of the main themes of the score and a Morricone-style trumpet motif.
 The score includes the principal scalar riff that appears in numerous Nyman works, including Out of the Ruins, String Quartet No. 3, À la folie, Carrington, the rejected score from Practical Magic, and The End of the Affair.
 The Claim marks Michael Nyman's last use of this musical material (as of 2008).

 Portions of the score appear as solo piano works on Nyman's 2005 album, The Piano Sings, which features Nyman's personal piano interpretations of music he had written for various films.